 Yes.
-Kybella is a permanent procedure and was approved by the U.S. Food and Drug Administration (FDA) in 2015.
-There is a huge patient satisfaction rated associated with Kybella injections.
-The number of treatment sessions depends on the amount of submental fat in the area.
-Since most patients prefer not to have invasive plastic surgery, the rise of non-invasive cosmetic treatments, which as Botox, Juvederm, Restylane, Microneedling, laser hair removal, Thermage FLX, and Coolsculpting, continues to increase each year.
-With the rise of social media, zoom, and instagram, patents want to look their best, both in person and in “selfies”.
-This is just one more reason why Kybella injections have become even more popular.
+Kybella is a permanent procedure approved by the U.S. Food and Drug Administration (FDA) in 2015.
+There is a huge patient satisfaction rate associated with Kybella injections.
+The number of treatment sessions depends on the area’s submental fat.
+Since most patients prefer not to have invasive plastic surgery, the rise of non-invasive cosmetic treatments, such as Botox, Juvederm, Restylane, Microneedling, laser hair removal, Thermage FLX, and Coolsculpting, continues to increase yearly.
+With the continued use of social media, Zoom, and Instagram, parents want to look their best in person and “selfies.”
+This is one more reason why Kybella injections have become even more popular.

 Who is a good candidate for Kybella injections?

-An in person consultation is necessary to evaluate the area of the jowls, neck, and submental fat.
-It is important to differentiate this submental fat from genetic fat or weight-related fat.
-Age, skin turgor, elasticity, weight, and sagging, are all important parameters to be evaluated and reviewed before Kybella injections.
-Additional medical information will be reviewed with Dr. Green during your consultation and can be researched in my kybella.
+An in-person consultation is necessary to evaluate the area of the jowls, neck, and submental fat.
+It is important to differentiate this submental fat from genetic or weight-related fat.
+Age, skin turgor, elasticity, weight, and sagging are all important parameters to be evaluated and reviewed before Kybella injections.
+Additional medical information will be reviewed with Dr. Green during your consultation and can be researched in my Kybella.

-How long does it take for Kybella swelling go down?
+How long does it take for Kybella swelling to go down?

 Many patients wonder, when does Kybella swelling go down?
-While the answer may vary from patient to patient, most find that the swelling from Kybella injections lessen after 5 to 7 days.
-Further, for most patients, the swelling that occurs after the injection becomes less severe after each subsequent treatment session, as there is less fat to be dissolved.
-Patients can reduce the swelling following the injections by using a cold compress, sleeping upright, massaging the lymphatic area where injection occurred, or using a chin or neck wrap while sleeping.
+While the answer may vary from patient to patient, most find that the swelling from Kybella injections lessens after 5 to 7 days.
+Further, for most patients, the swelling that occurs after the injection becomes less severe after each subsequent treatment session, as less fat is needed to dissolve.
+Patients can reduce the swelling following the injections by using a cold compress, sleeping upright, massaging the lymphatic area where the injection occurred, or using a chin or neck wrap while sleeping.

 Kybella injections are a safe and effective treatment with minimal side effects, which include swelling, bruising at or near the injection site, and mild soreness.
 These side effects typically resolve themselves within a week following the treatment.
 There is a very rare risk of more long-term side effects, including hair loss around the injection site.
-Four percent of subjects in the clinical trial had temporary marginal mandibular nerve injury, which presented as an asymmetrical smile or facial weakness, which all resolved spontaneously.
-Two percent of patients in the original study exhibited dysphagia, which all resolved on their own.
+Four percent of subjects in the clinical trial had temporary, marginal mandibular nerve injury, which presented as an asymmetrical smile or facial weakness, which all resolved spontaneously.
+Two percent of patients in the original study exhibited dysphagia, which all resolved independently.

 Can Kybella cause permanent damage?

-Kybella is a permanent solution to submental fat accumulation as long as you maintain your weight after your Kybella injections.
-The treatment works to permanently eliminate fat cells at the injection site, however, if a patient gains weight, fat cells may once again begin to accumulate under the chin.
+Kybella is a permanent solution to submental fat accumulation as long as you maintain weight after your Kybella injections.
+The treatment works to eliminate fat cells at the injection site permanently; however, if a patient gains weight following their Kybella treatment, fat cells may once again begin to accumulate under the chin.

 Why choose Dr. Green for your Kybella treatment?

-It is best to consult with a board certified cosmetic dermatologist, like Dr. Michele Green, who is a specialist in cosmetic injections, like Kybella injections.
-Dr. Green was one of the first NYC physicians to provide Kybella injections, in her Upper East side New York office, for the permanent treatment of fat cells and the double chin.
+It is best to consult with a board-certified cosmetic dermatologist, like Dr. Michele Green, who specializes in cosmetic injections like Kybella injections.
+Dr. Green was one of the first NYC physicians to provide Kybella injections in her Upper East Side New York office to treat fat cells and the double chin permanently.
 Dr. Green will determine if you are a good candidate for Kybella and provide the best permanent fat reduction from Kybella injections.
-She will review the proper skincare, other laser and injectable treatments, and devise a unique treatment plan for you.
+She will review the proper skin care and other laser and injectable treatments and devise a unique treatment plan for you.